Police have the authority to use force where necessary in order to diffuse

 meanings in different jurisdictions.
 The level of force appropriate for

-a give situation is essentially a judgment call made by individual officers
+a given situation is essentially a judgment call made by individual officers

 who are often in the “heat of the chase” when they are making